grabovszky/astro-wp-theme/README.md

 ## About The Project

-Astro is a custom WordPress theme for wiki pages.
+Astro is a custom WordPress theme for the [Rackhost/tudásbázis](https://www.rackhost.hu/tudasbazis/).

 ### Built With